wp-plugins/terribl/readme.txt

-=== TERRIBL is now SHAREABLE ===
-Plugin URI: http://wordpress.ieonly.com/category/my-plugins/terribl-widget/
+=== ELI's SHAREABLE Widget and In-Bound Link Tracking === Plugin URI: http://wordpress.ieonly.com/category/my-plugins/terribl-widget/
 Author: Eli Scheetz
 Author URI: http://wordpress.ieonly.com/category/my-plugins/
 Contributors: scheeeli
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8VWNB5QEJ55TJ
-Tags: widget, plugin, sidebar, track, referer, trade, in-bound, links, list, link trader Stable tag: 1.2.11.04
+Tags: Eli, Shareable, share, referral, sidebar, widget, trading, track, in-bound, links, clicks, impressions, stats, list, referer ,plugin
+Stable tag: 1.2.11.05
-Version: 1.2.11.04
+Version: 1.2.11.05
 Requires at least: 2.6
 Tested up to: 3.4.2

+Just place this new SHAREABLE Widget on your sidebar to display a link to your site, complete with easy-to-copy link code, that visitors can put on their own sites.

+== Description ==

 SHAREABLE makes it easy to distribute links to your site.
-Place the new SHAREABLE Widget on your sidebar to display a link to your sites, complete with easy-to-copy link code, that others can put on their own site.

-== Description ==

-This plugin is not TERRIBL any more, it's SHAREABLE!
-It still Tracks Every Referer and Returns In-Bound Links but now it also makes it easy to distribute links to your site.
-Place the new SHAREABLE Widget on your sidebar to display a link to your sites, complete with easy-to-copy link code, that others can put on their own site.
-You can even customize the link to looks the way you want it to.
+Just place the Widget on your sidebar to display a link to your site, complete with easy-to-copy link code, that visitors can put on their own site.
+You can even customize the style of the link and use external images.

-It also helps you track the effectiveness of your in-bound links with impression counts on a special linked image that you share with others.
-After installation this plugin will start collecting in-bound link statistics immediately.
+After installation this plugin will start collecting in-bound clicks and impression statistics immediately.

-Updated Nov-4th
+Updated Nov-7th

 == Installation ==